Data Properties

 }

-You also can reset all properties EXCEPT the properties you pass.
+You can also reset all properties EXCEPT the properties you pass.

 function resetForm() {

-resetExecept( "email" );
+resetExcept( "email" );

 resetExcept( [ "email", "phoneNumber" ] );